Getting started checklist

 - Received an email invite to join our Slack group, and joined it.
 Please ensure your Slack profile contains your real first and last name and a recent photo of you—since not everyone knows everyone else, this will help us put faces to names.

-- Posted your GitHub username to the #general channel on Slack, and/or include it somehow in your Slack profile; we often need it to add you to project-specific, non-public GitHub repos, or to the ACELab org on GitHub.
+- Introduce yourself on the #general channel of our Slack, including (important) posting your GitHub username to the #general channel on Slack, as we often need it to add you to project-specific, non-public GitHub repos, or to the ACELab org on GitHub.
+(If you don’t have a GitHub account, create one now; it’s free and a life skill/life tool for anyone involved with software at any level, and students even get some premium features for free.)

 - Non-employee data form: leave “employee ID” blank